Editors Note: This article has been updated a bit to reflect some additional facts.

 Fossils are another evidence frequently put forward to prove that Pangea existed.
 Finding identical fossils on continents the opposite side of the world from one another would be excellent evidence that they were once connected were there not another, far more plausible explanation.
 Because evolutionists reject the Bible, they reject the global flood.
 However, a global flood would provide an answer to the species across multiple continents problem.
 As flood waters swept across the earth, millions of animals would have drowned.
 Flood currents would have spread their corpses out throughout the earth, even taking siblings to different continents.
 The flood also would explain the continuous mountain ranges.
 As part of the geologic upheaval associated with the flood, the mountains were thrust upwards.
 There is no reason to doubt that these mountain chains may have been thrust upwards in such a way that they appeared continuously in two separate continents.
 Of course, this could equally apply to the continents themselves.

 Pangea is an interesting concept because it can kind of cut both ways.
 The evidence can be viewed in both lights.
 It does answer some questions about how easily creatures made it to the ark, and it is unlikely the continents were in their current shape before the flood due to mass erosion.
-I sort of lean that it is fictitious, but there is evidence that could be interpreted either way.
-And even if it is real, it does nothing to damage creation science.
-I know many creationists who firmly believe it existed.
+Some creationists have incorporated it into their models, postulating the continents moved at rapid, meters per second pace in the beginning stages of the Flood before slowing to their current snail’s pace.
+Other creationists reject it entirely.
+However, the truthfulness of Pangea does not impact the veracity of a creation worldview.

 Evolutionists invocation of Pangea like other evolutionary ideas fails because it relies purely on mans opinion.
 In rejecting the Scripture, evolutionists forced the fossil problem on themselves and Pangea was their solution.
 Regardless of how one views Pangea, it is not the ultimate solution for evolution’s numerous problems and provides no obstacle to creation science